 It is said that when he first came from the North he knew nothing of gardening.
 After he planted his “sweet potato” slips, he was shocked to find that the growing of the tubers had caused little fissures in the earth of the hills.
 He consulted his neighbor, Mr. Snipes, about the difficulty.
 “The remedy is easy,” said Snipes, “take some lime mortar and plaster up the cracks.”
 And so indeed he did.
 He afterwards became a most skillful gardener.

-In 1844 Professor Fetter, as the phrase of the day had it, "disapproved," or "glistered," all the Junior class, except three, on the Medea of Euripides.
-The unfortunates dressed the book in black crape, marched by the Professor's home in solemn procession, and then back to the Davie Poplar and buried it with funeral honors.
+In 1844 Prof. Fetter, as the phrase of the day had it, “disapproved,” or “glistered,” all the junior class, except three, on the Medea of Euripides.
+The unfortunates dressed the book in black crape, marched by the professor’s home in solemn procession, and then back to the Davie Poplar and buried it with funeral honors.
 Over it was a slab of sandstone on which was inscribed Hic Jacet Medea.
-On the corner, in small letters, was "E. Hinton, sculpsit."
+On the corner, in small letters, was “E. Hinton, sculpsit.”
 It is to be regretted that it was not allowed to remain in honor of the graduating class of 1845.

 Source: Kemp Plummer Battle, History of the University of North Carolina, Vol. 1 (Raleigh 1907), 543-45.